LED bulbs use 75% less energy than incandescent bulbs — DOE

 Summary: Designing for the 21st Century

 Radiant cooling is a commitment to building science.
 It requires an air-tight envelope, a high-quality dehumidification strategy, and a smart hydronic controller.
-But for those building the ultimate high-efficiency home in 2026, the silence and comfort of a radiant system are unparalleled.
+But for those building the practical high-efficiency home in 2026, the silence and comfort of a radiant system are unparalleled.

 If you are planning a new build: Ask your architect about the "Hydronic Path."
 It is the future of sustainable HVAC.